The standard design in post-War Britain

-Named ‘The Jubilee Bar’ to commemorate the Queen’s Silver Jubilee in 1977, the coach can occasionally be seen on service trains on special operating days but more usually attached to the two Pullman coaches on when Pullman dining trains are in operation.
+Named ‘The Jubilee Bar’ to commemorate the Queen’s Silver Jubilee in 1977, the coach can occasionally be seen on service trains on special operating days but is more usually attached to the two Pullman coaches when Pullman dining trains are in operation.

 No. E1824 is a stationary buffet behind the Platform at Oxenhope.
-Due to its conversion, its ability to be formed into a train has been greatly diminished through the addition of land based services.
+Due to its conversion, its ability to be formed into a train has been greatly diminished through the addition of land-based services.

 It was withdrawn from service in 1981 and converted for use by British Rail’s Derby Research Centre as ‘Laboratory Test Car No. 11’ and barrier coach for the Advanced Passenger Train between test locations.
 With the abandonment of the Advanced Passenger Train project, the former kitchen car was put up for sale in 1987 and bought by the KWVR.